Adaptive costing: A CFO’s survival guide

 The cost of innovation today is high, and strategic decision-making is paramount.
 Yet, historically, cost and margin intelligence has been seen as an accounting functions rather than a strategic one.
 No longer.
 If your organization is going to thrive in this new ecosystem, you need to maximize agility, decision support, and profitability.
-Having the right costing model — one that’s adaptive and predictive — is critical to understanding the impacts of changing cost drivers, pricing structures, and market and customer demands.
+Having the right costing model — one that’s adaptive and predictive — is critical to understanding the impacts of changing cost drivers, pricing structures, inflation, and market and customer demands.

 Depart from old models and methods

-How should you restructure your finance function to meet the challenges of the new automotive landscape, a landscape characterized by an integrated mix of new technologies and entirely different business models?
-A landscape where automotive suppliers look as much — if not more — like technology companies than manufacturers?
+How should you restructure your finance function to meet the challenges of the transforming manufacturing landscape, a landscape characterized by an integrated mix of new technologies and business models?

 To overcome disruptive market forces and truly understand changing cost drivers, CFOs need to look at the story behind the numbers to make informed strategic decisions and effectively manage risk.
 As your business and operations models evolve, so must your costing and estimating approach.